jesseduffield/jesseduffield.github.io/_posts/2021-9-13-Gos-Shortcomings-1.md

 }
 ```

-This creates a dependency between our return sites and the signature of our function.
+This creates a dependency between the non-error return values in our function signature and our error return sites which is completely unnecessary.
 If we now want to also return a string from our function we'll need to visit each return site and explicitly return the zero value for a string (`""`)

 ```go
 func myFunc() (int, string, error) {